MRMBRAND/MRMReactTest/README.md

 Create a website that uses the product data so users can:
 1. See a list of all products,
-2. See a list of products per category
+2. Toggle between categories and see a list of products per category
 3. Delete a product
 4. Add a new product